 [H1] Example 4: Medication Errors

 The following data show an error in a hospital’s medication dispensation system.
-To improve access to the medication, a machine is located in the nursing station so that the nurses can have access to the commonly used medication without requesting it from a pharmacy, which is located several floors or buildings away.
+To improve access to the medication, a machine is located at the nurses’ station so that the nurses can have access to the commonly used medication without requesting it from a pharmacy, which is located several floors or buildings away.
 Nurses enter information about the needed medication into the machine and the machine releases the medication on demand.
 Unfortunately, some errors may occur as the machine is refilled.
 The data in exhibit 9.7 show the date of these errors for one hospital in a two-month period.

 [INSERT EXHIBIT]